etan18/Obsidian-Notes/Machine Structures/memory structure.md

 *These notes focus on [[C]] memory structure, specifically.*

-At runtime, the operating system allocates the program an **address space** to store any state necessary for the program's execution.
+At runtime, the operating system allocates the program an **address space** in [[virtual memory]] to store any state necessary for the program's execution.
 The address space is a large, contiguous section of the computer's memory.
 Critically, the address space is further split into 4 sections, detailed in the next sections.
 ## code segment
 The **code segment** is the program software.
 It stores the written program as bytecode.
 This bytecode is what's output by the [[compiler |assembler and linker]].
 - Ideally fixed in size, more memory should not be allocated after the program is loaded